 Negative Self Talk Thinking negative thoughts or talking bad to yourself all falls under negative self-talk.
 When you focus on what is bad or could go wrong, this can cause anxiety trigger.
 Even if you are a realist, know that this could be adding to your anxiety

 Caffeine and Poor Nutrition It is hard to eat the way we need to when we live in a society that is focused on food and advertising food.
 Caffeine consumption and inadequate nutrition will stress your body and mind.
 Things won’t just roll off as easily as they could.

 Anxiety can affect the foods you eat, hormones and how your body functions as a whole.

 Alcohol One of the great dehydrators, consuming alcohol can lead to body stress, which will have an impact on your mind later.

 Poor Sleep Sleep is a necessity.
-Without it your body stays in a state of stress and inflammation.
-It is easier to become stressed and feel anxiety when you are tired or exhausted.
+Without it, your body stays in a state of stress and inflammation.
+It is easier to become stressed and feel anxious when you are tired or exhausted.

 Fear Trauma If you’ve ever been in a traumatic or even a bad situation, it is natural to dread and even fear being in that situation again.
 This puts you at risk for anxiety attacks.
 Your body doesn’t know the difference between you feeling the trauma because of your thoughts or actually experiencing the trauma.